 Many people may have seen the fabled Korean ten-step skin care routine, one of which is on Glow Recipe’s website, split between morning and evening regiments.
 “To us, core steps are the cleanser, the toner to prep and hydrate your skin.
 Then you have the serum, which is designed to penetrate deeply into your skin to treat the concern, and then there’s the moisturizer to seal it in.
 Those four things are essentials when we talk about a basic routine,” said Chang, regarding women’s daily routines.
 And for men?
 Exfoliating, because of stubble, and using SPF are key.

-Chang also suggested that people take off your makeup like you would change into pajamas: As soon as you get home.
+Chang also suggested that people take off their makeup as you would change into pajamas: As soon as you get home.

+Masks, essences, exfoliating ampoules, mists, etc. are also necessary for a regular routine, but hydrating and cleaning skin are the most important thing.
 Along with the four steps, Christine Chang said that SPF is essential for daily use.
-Masks, essences, exfoliating ampoules, mists, etc. are also necessary for a regular routine, but hydrating and cleaning skin are the most important thing.
-Trying products for 4-6 weeks is also important, no matter how regularly you apply them, so that your skin goes through a whole cycle of renewal.
+No matter how often you apply your City Beauty products or other Korean skincare products, you might want to apply them for at least 4-6 weeks so that your skin goes through a whole cycle of renewal.

-All this information might make us feel overwhelmed, but Glow Recipe makes the Korean skin care routine look easy with some links on their blog.
 I was so intrigued by Glow Recipe’s routine and products that Christine Chang showed me some things, and gave me a few testers to try at home.
-Having spent a half a year living in South Korea, I thought that I knew the Korean beauty industry.
+All this information might make us feel overwhelmed, but Glow Recipe makes the Korean skincare routine look easy with some links on their blog.
+Having spent half a year living in South Korea, I thought that I knew the Korean beauty industry.
 I was wrong.
-I tried out a sample of Glow Recipe’s products, and within a few days I noticed how the natural products were doing much better things for my skin than my normal products.
+I tried out a sample of Glow Recipe’s products, and within a few days, I noticed how the natural products were doing much better things for my skin than my normal products.

 Here are some things that Glow Recipe suggested specifically for KultScene’s readers, all of which you can find at www.GlowRecipe.com.Glow Recipe also makes custom sample kits for its customers, so that you can try out whatever you’d like.
 Added bonus: Use the code KULTSCENEGLOW to get $5 off on your first Glow Recipe purchase.